alimo2022/pydocxy/README.md

 # pydocxy
-python-docx is a Python library for reading, creating, and updating Microsoft Word  files.
+pydocxy is a Python library for reading, creating, and updating Microsoft Word  files using docxtpl librabry